 Bitcoin hits US$1 trillion market cap, surges to fresh all-time peak

+Bitcoin hit a market capitalization of US$1 trillion as it rose to yet another record high on Friday, countering analyst warnings that it is an "economic side show" and a poor hedge against a fall in stock prices.

-NEW YORK: Bitcoin touched a market capitalisation of US$1 trillion as it hit yet another record high on Friday (Feb 19), countering analyst warnings that it is an "economic side show" and a poor hedge against a fall in stock prices.
+NEW YORK/LONDON: Bitcoin hit a market capitalization of US$1 trillion as it rose to yet another record high on Friday, countering analyst warnings that it is an "economic side show" and a poor hedge against a fall in stock prices.

-The world's most popular cryptocurrency jumped to an all-time high just below US$55,772, posting a weekly jump of 13 per cent.
-It has surged roughly 66 per cent so far this month and was last up 6.8 per cent at US$55,079.
+The world's most popular cryptocurrency jumped to an all-time high of US$56,399.99, posting a weekly gain of 14per cent.
+It has surged nearly 70per cent so far this month and was last up 8per cent at US$55,664.

-Bitcoin's gains have been fueled by signs it is gaining acceptance among mainstream investors and companies, from Tesla and Mastercard to BNY Mellon.
+Bitcoin's gains have been fueled by signs it is gaining acceptance among mainstream investors and companies, from Tesla Inc and Mastercard Inc to BNY Mellon.

 All digital coins combined have a market cap of around US$1.7 trillion.